 We love a good sandwich, and the best ones are made with locally baked artisan breads.
-You’ll find a large selection of delicious breads from local bakeries on our shelves, including Great Harvest, Baker’s Field, Wedge Co-op, and Brake Bread.
+You’ll find a large selection of delicious breads from local bakeries on our shelves, including Great Harvest, Baker’s Field, Rose Street Patisserie, and Brake Bread.
 We carry numerous sliced sandwich breads and tortillas, plus fresh-baked bagels delivered daily from St. Paul Bagelry.
 You’ll also find fresh-baked treats made from scratch daily by our in-house bakers, including: muffins, scones, cookies, sweet and savory turnovers, and more.
 A variety of vegan and gluten-free options are also available.

 Meet Our Local Makers & Producers

 Brake Bread is a local community-supported bakery that delivers fresh baked goods via bicycle within St. Paul.
 All of their breads are naturally leavened (sourdough) and all of the grains they use are certified organic or grown using organic practices to support Minnesota farmers going through the organic transition process.
 Each loaf directly supports local Minnesota farmers, millers and bakers.
 You can find their delicious freshly baked breads at our Selby and West 7th store locations.

 After husband and wife Jose and Noemi Payan moved to Minnesota from Chicago in 1994, they quickly realized that there were no tortillerias to be found.
 They decided to make and sell their own tortillas under the name La Perla, meaning “the pearl.”
 Today, they have dozens of employees, multiple locations, and make and sell more tortillas than anyone else in the city!